What Is a Good Debt Service Coverage Ratio?

 DSCR loans are excellent options for new and veteran real estate investors who don’t qualify for another loan based on their income.
 Instead of using tax returns, pay stubs, or bank statements to verify income, lenders will calculate a borrower’s DSCR to determine their ability to repay the loan and the loan amount a borrower qualifies for.

 If you’re ready to invest in real estate, apply for a DSCR loan with Griffin Funding.
 Our mortgage experts can help you through the entire process, from application to closing, for a streamlined experience.
-Apply with Griffin Funding today.
+We also offer the Griffin Gold app to seamlessly track your finances, monitor your credit, compare loan options, and prepare for homeownership.